Chris Miller (quarterback)

 Christopher James Miller (born August 9, 1965) is an American football coach and former player.
+He is the quarterbacks coach for the Toronto Argonauts of the Canadian Football League (CFL).
 He played professionally as a quarterback in the National Football League (NFL).
 Miller played college football for the Oregon Ducks and was selected by the Atlanta Falcons in the first round of the 1987 NFL draft with the 13th overall pick.
 He also played in the NFL for the Los Angeles / St. Louis Rams and Denver Broncos.

 Early life

 Born in Pomona, California, Miller was raised in Oregon.
 He attended Sheldon High School in Eugene, Oregon.
 He was star athlete in three sports: baseball, football and basketball.

 College athlete

 Miller attended University of Oregon where he played quarterback for the Oregon Ducks football team.
 He was considered a risky recruit for higher ranked college teams due to concerns about a knee injury he suffered in high school.
 His 6,681 career yards and 42 touchdowns were school records when he left for the NFL.
 In 1999, he was inducted into the athletic Hall of Fame.